GoAuditsGoAudits

 Familiarize yourself with the seven HACCP principles established by the Codex Alimentarius Commission, the joint body of the World Health Organization (WHO) and the Food and Agriculture Organization (FAO).
 These principles outline the critical control points where hazards can be prevented, eliminated, or reduced to acceptable levels.

-• Develop a HACCP audit plan
+Develop a HACCP Audit Plan

 Once you grasp the fundamentals, it’s time to create a comprehensive HACCP plan, outlining your food safety management system.
 This plan should be specific to your operations, detailing the hazards you face, the critical control points you’ve identified, and the monitoring procedures you’ll implement.